 OSC provides professional photography that supports our institutional communication goals.
 This can include imagery focused on noteworthy campus events and news, recruitment, advancement, and outreach.

-University of Iowa images are available for non-commercial download and use by the general public at the University of Iowa on Flickr.
+University of Iowa images are available for non-commercial download and use by the general public in our public gallery on Photoshelter.

 Approved on-campus users can access high quality images for marketing and communications purposes at the UI Photoshelter site.

 When shooting in public places where there are many people (outdoors on campus, downtown Iowa City, concerts, sporting events, etc.) it is not plausible to obtain signed consent forms for individuals being photographed/filmed.

 For intentionally planned or staged photo/video shoots involving student participants and/or volunteers (e.g. for marketing or promotional applications), our policy and practice in OSC is to get their permission in the form of a signed release/consent form.